-One day in Amsterdam itinerary and highlights
+One day in Amsterdam itinerary and must-sees

-Amsterdam itinerary first stop: the Jordaan area
+Amsterdam itinerary first stop: morning in the Jordaan area

 I recommend starting your day in Amsterdam in the Jordaan area.

-This neighbourhood is located immediately to the West of the city centre and visitors usually know it because the House of Anne frank is located here.
+This neighborhood is located immediately to the West of the city center and visitors usually know it because the House of Anne Frank is located here.

-Jordann is also where you will have your first encounter with the famous Amsterdam canals.
+Jordan is also where you will have your first encounter with the famous Amsterdam canals.

 The Amsterdam canal ring is a series of canals dug up in the XVII century and now UNESCO World Heritage Site.

 If you do nothing else with your day in Amsterdam, take a stroll along the canals: you won’t be disappointed!

 Visiting Anne Frank’s house, need to know.
 The line outside Anne Frank’s house is always exceptionally long so plan in advance!
 Currently, the building is under refurbishments and tickets are not available at reception but must be bought in advance from the house official website.

-Other famous sites to visit in Jordaan:
+Other famous sites to visit in Jordaan are:

-Second stop: Negen Straatjes, the Nine streets
+Second stop, lunch: Negen Straatjes, the Nine streets and Amsterdam flower market

-A short stroll along the canals will lead you to the so called ‘Nine streets’ a group of, you guessed it, nine streets famous for its hip shops and cafes.
+A short stroll along the canals will lead you to the so-called ‘Nine streets’ a group of, you guessed it, nine streets famous for its hip shops and cafes.

 The area is a delight to visit.